 The WPMM liaises closely with other NEA working groups, especially those operating under the guidance of the Nuclear Science Committee (NSC) in order to ensure the respective work programmes are complementary.
 Particularly close working relationships are maintained with the Working Party on the Scientific Issues in Fuel Cycle (WPFC).

-The WPMM is structured into three parts.
-The first one will deliver a state-of-the-art of modelling.
-It is composed of three expert groups.
+The WPMM is structured into three areas of focus.
+The second area of focus is on state-of-the-art of modelling, and is composed of three expert groups.

 Related workshops and conferences

 Last updated: 29 May 2013